MrQR-me/docs/FormBuilder/Data_Inputs.md

 * Training Record Inputs
 * Equipmet Inputs

 select the required `User' input from the Type Drop Down Box.
-Select <button class="button button1">SAVE</button> once you have entered a Label (*this can be a Question, Instruction or Statement*) and selected the register and form you wish to link to your new form.
+Select <button class="button button1">SAVE</button> once you have entered a Label (*this can be a Question, Instruction or Statement*).

 ![MrQR Inputs](/assets/images/Forms/MrQR_Inputs_User.png "User Inputs")